lilchichi/101-s/blockchain.md

 <pre>
 Analogy; Christmas
-  - Each person getting a present = Transaction/Record
+  1. Each person getting a present = Transaction/Record.
-  - Each present wrapping their presents in their own wrapping paper (grandparents always use the same wrapping paper, every year 😅) = Block
+  2. Each present wrapping their presents in their own wrapping paper (grandparents always use the same wrapping paper, every year 😅) = Block.
-  - Those wrapped presents are added to the Christmas tree = Blockchain
+  3. Those wrapped presents are added to the Christmas tree = Blockchain.
 </pre>

 <pre>
  Analogy; Bank account
-  - Your bank statement = Blockchain
+  1. Your bank statement = Blockchain.
-  - Receipt of all your shopping items = Block
+  2. Receipt of all your shopping items = Block.
-  - Each item on that shopping receipt = Transaction/Record
+  3. Each item on that shopping receipt = Transaction/Record.
  </pre>

  <pre>
- Analogy; Raising money for a business
+ Analogy; Raising money for a business.
-  - You have a business that is raising money
+  1. You have a business that is raising money.
-  - You recieve your first donations from 4 strangers 1️⃣, 2️⃣, 3️⃣ & 4️⃣
+  2. You recieve your first donations from 4 strangers 1️⃣, 2️⃣, 3️⃣ & 4️⃣.
-  - Those transactions are check by all nodes / computers
+  3. Those transactions are check by all nodes / computers.
-  - If verified to be true, those transactions are saved into a block 🔢
+  4. If verified to be true, those transactions are saved into a block 🔢.
-  - Another 4 people send money, so again, those transactions are checked and another block is created to fit those new transactions 🔢⛓🔢
+  5. Another 4 people send money, so again, those transactions are checked and another block is created to fit those new transactions 🔢⛓🔢.
-  - Then the process repeats again 🔢⛓🔢⛓🔢 ...
+  6. Then the process repeats again 🔢⛓🔢⛓🔢 ...
 Can you see the block & chains ... blockchain forming?
 </pre>

 <pre>
  Analogy; Saving money for a holiday with friends
-  - We've all got friends who are the most responsible, in this example we'll name them Alice, Bob, Lucy & Alejandro.
+  1. We've all got friends who are the most responsible, in this example we'll name them Alice, Bob, Lucy & Alejandro.
 They're each responsible for collecting money for a different thing, let's say flights, hotel & activities.
-  - We each send our share of the money to them = Transaction/Record 1️⃣, 2️⃣, 3️⃣ & 4️⃣
+  2. We each send our share of the money to them = Transaction/Record 1️⃣, 2️⃣, 3️⃣ & 4️⃣
-  - Once Alice has recieved collected the money for the flights she'll check and everyone has paid = Block 🔢
+  3. Once Alice has recieved collected the money for the flights she'll check and everyone has paid = Block 🔢
-  - Bob repeats = Block 🔢
+  4. Bob repeats = Block 🔢
-  - Lucy repeats = Block 🔢
+  5. Lucy repeats = Block 🔢
-  - All that money is moved the the holiday account so we can go on a great holiday ☀ 🍹 = Blockchain 🔢⛓🔢⛓🔢
+  6. All that money is moved the the holiday account so we can go on a great holiday ☀ 🍹 = Blockchain 🔢⛓🔢⛓🔢
 </pre>

 ### [Encryption](/encryption)